LearnTeachCode/intro-javascript-class/week-2/2-2-firebase-login-challenges.md

 Define the function named `handleAuthStateChange`.
 It should take in ***one parameter*** named `user`.
 Then be sure to test your app again to make sure it works!
 (You can test that the event listener is working by using `console.log()` to show a message any time your function gets called.)

-  > If you need to review how to define functions and parameters vs arguments, see [section 5.1 on functions](https://github.com/LearnTeachCode/intro-javascript-class/blob/master/week-5/5-1-function-basics.md).
+  > Be sure to review the material from our previous class on how to define functions, how to call functions, and the difference between parameters and arguments.

 ### Challenge 6: